Week 9 NFL anytime touchdown scorer picks, back Josh Jacobs to score

-Week 9 NFL anytime touchdown scorer odds, picks: Josh Jacobs among best bets for anytime TD scorer bets
+Week 9 NFL anytime touchdown scorer picks, odds: Ashton Jeanty among best bets for anytime TD scorer bets

 The SportsLine Machine Learning Model AI has locked in its top Week 9 NFL anytime TD picks for players like Josh Jacobs, Ashton Jeanty and Rome Odunze

 This has not been the rookie season many expected from Ashton Jeanty after he was the No. 6 overall pick by the Las Vegas Raiders in the 2025 NFL Draft.
-However, there is plenty of blame to go around the Las Vegas offense, which ranks 31st in the NFL at 14.7 points per game this season.
 The Raiders are coming off their bye, though, after being shut out by the Chiefs, and that additional time to prepare for a matchup against the Jacksonville Jaguars could lead to better offensive success.
 The rookie has five of the Raiders' 10 touchdowns this season, and the SportsLine Machine Learning Model has Jeanty among its top picks for Week 9 anytime TD scorer bets at +105 odds at online sports betting sites.
+Jeanty and the Raiders are three-point underdogs, and his over/under for total rushing attempts is 15.5.
 The model also has a few other top picks for Week 9 anytime touchdown scorer bets, including Josh Jacobs to remain on a roll for the Green Bay Packers, and Bears wide receiver Rome Odunze to cash for Week 9 anytime TD scorer bets.

 Targeting anytime touchdown bets is one way to approach Week 9 NFL betting at online sports betting sites.
 With NFL props available for almost every player in every game at sportsbooks, the SportsLine Machine Learning Model can help you find value to add to your Week 9 NFL picks.
 It can also help new users take advantage of sportsbook promos like the latest bet365 bonus code, where new users receive $200 in bonus bets with a $5 wager, whether it wins or loses.